PepSalehi/intermediate-r/README.md

 Quick Start
 -------------------------------------------------------------------------------
-This is an intermediate-level R workshop focused on fundamental machine learning algorithm implementation, along with some data manipulation exercises.
+This is an intermediate-level R workshop focused on fundamental machine learning algorithm implementation, but will include some data manipulation exercises (using the popular `dplyr` R package).

-For part of the workshop, we'll be following along with a free online textbook (by request!) by James et al see below)
+For part of the workshop, we'll be following along with a free online textbook (by request!) by James et al (see below).
+Best practices will be stressed throughout.

-See bottom of this file for a comprehensive abstract
+See bottom of this file for a comprehensive abstract.

 Overview/Contents
 -------------------------------------------------------------------------------
 * R Programs
 * Details
+* ABSTRACT
 * Sources
-* ABSTRACT

 R Programs